Everybody (The Sea and Cake album)

-Everybody is a 2007 studio album by The Sea and Cake, released on Thrill Jockey.
+Everybody is the seventh studio album by the Sea and Cake, released on Thrill Jockey.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Everybody received an average score of 74% based on 24 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Everybody received an average score of 74% based on 24 reviews, indicating "generally favorable reviews".

 Jason Crock of Pitchfork gave the album a 7.6 out of 10, saying, "It's been four years since their last album, and Chicago's post-rock heyday has past, but the Sea and Cake remain relevant simply by becoming more transparent."
 Michael Franco of PopMatters gave the album 6 stars out of 10, stating that "this is the most rock-based album the Sea and Cake have made, but it still sounds modern, sophisticated, and ultra-cool."
 Vish Khanna of Exclaim! called it "a mature yet adventurous effort by the Sea and Cake."